The School of Civil Engineering keeps in touch with its graduates, and these form a valuable network of industry contacts. Read more below.

 Masters Civil Engineering with Industrial Experience - MEng(Hons) graduating in 2010

-Where you’re now working?
+Where are you now working?

 Aecom Ltd formerly “Faber Maunsel” - AECOM Technology Corporation is a professional technical and management support services conglomerate.
 Ranked in terms of revenue from design projects, the company was the number one design firm for 2010 and 2011 by Engineering News-Record and ranked number one by Architectural Record for 2008.
 It provides services in the areas of transportation, planning, environmental, energy, water and government.
 With approximately 46,800 employees in Sept 2012, AECOM is listed at #353 on the Fortune 500 list.
 The name AECOM is an acronym for Architecture, Engineering, Consulting, Operations and Maintenance